 The four Cs of humane leadershipby

-Our working practices have changed drastically in the last year and, as we enter a new era of work informed by everything we’ve learned during the pandemic, it’s time to embrace a more humane form of leadership based on people, purpose and collaboration.
+Our working practices have changed drastically and, as we enter a new era of work informed by everything we’ve learned during the pandemic, it’s time to embrace a more humane form of leadership based on people, purpose and collaboration.

 The behaviour of a leaders has a large ripple effect, felt first by employees and then more widely.